Sudhansh6/sudhansh6.github.io/_posts/0001-01-04-Low-Rank-Tensor-Recovery.md

   Here, $$j$$ is a *dummy* variable and $$i$$ is a *free* variable.

-  Dummy indices can be replaced whereas free indices can't be.
+  Dummy indices can be replaced, whereas free indices can't be.
 A free index takes only **one** value in an expression.

 - No index may occur $$3$$ or more times in a given term.